 Does Dove shampoo have sulfates?

 The term sulfates in cosmetics refers to sulfate-based surfactants used in the manufacture of cleansing products like shampoo.
 This group of synthetic detergents is associated with irritations to the skin and scalp due to their sometimes harsh cleansing properties.
-Unfortunately, these are the most commonly used surfactants in the hair care industry and are present in Dove shampoos.
+Unfortunately, these commonly used surfactants in the hair care industry are also present in Dove shampoos.

 Some of the most commonly used sulfates by the brand include Sodium Lauryl Sulfate (SLS) and Sodium Laureth Sulfate (SLES).
 SLS is made from either petroleum or plant sources like palm oil or coconut oil.
 SLES, on the other hand, is made solely from plant sources of palm oil and coconut oil.